-“Trust” is a tiny five-letter word, but it is the essential pillar of every relation.
+“Trust” is a tiny five-letter word, but it is the essential pillar of every relationship.
 It is the pioneer of building a relationship with happiness and togetherness.
 The term “love” cannot be defined without the use of this term as to whether it’s trusting your parents in childhood or finding trust in your partner; the word “trust” remains the same throughout life.
 No matter what the state of the relationship is, the significance of trust remains the same throughout.

 But once you are betrayed in your relationship, you start feeling hopeless.
 The word “trust” starts fading in your life.
-You begin to ruin your relationship by being rude or being detached and questioning your partner about their every single move.
+You begin to ruin your relationship by being rude or detached and questioning your partner about their every single move.
 Sometimes, this mistrust even leads to ending your relationship with your partner.
 You might be thinking if trust is broken once already, what is the need to learn to trust again?

 Once your trust is broken, it sometimes becomes tough to heal from the wound inflicted on the heart.
 But not trusting again might take you away from your other relationships ranging from friends to family.
 Learning to trust again takes time.
 But we have provided you with the following hacks that can help you learn to trust again…

 Sometimes you start to keep your emotions within and suffer from internal trauma.
 But, always remember that being open is the only way by which you can trust your partner again.
-Just try to go deep in the matter and ask your partner about the issue and why he/she acted in a manner that resulted in waning trust.
+Just try to go deep into the matter and ask your partner about the issue and why he/she acted in a manner that resulted in waning trust.
 Regardless of the reason behind the betrayal, do not try to keep the matter to yourself, or else it would lead you to a significant emotional break.
 Unresolved issues can boil over leading to a major disaster in your relationship.

 “Talking with your partner sometimes heals 50% of relationship problems.”